lake-wg/authz/draft-selander-ace-ake-authz.md

 The specification assumes a lightweight AKE protocol {{I-D.ietf-lake-reqs}} between device and authenticator, and defines the integration of a lightweight authorization procedure.
 This enables a secure target interaction in few message exchanges.
 In this document we consider the target interaction to be "enrolment", for example certificate enrolment or joining a network for the first time, but it can be applied to authorize other target interactions.

 This protocol is applicable in a wide variety of settings, e.g. an enterprise network using EAP {{RFC3748}}.

+## Terminology   {#terminology}

+The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "NOT RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in BCP 14 {{RFC2119}} {{RFC8174}} when, and only when, they appear in all capitals, as shown here.

 # Problem Description {#prob-desc}